jayshozie/Flominal.nvim/README.md

         -- I do not recommend you to use new_tab for toggling the window, since -- it checks whether the window is open or not, and if it isn't then -- it doesn't do anything.
+        -- You can toggle with :Flominal, then you can add whichever command -- you want from the command list to execute.
+        -- Example: :Flominal new_tab
-        toggle = "Flominal", -- :Flominal will toggle the window. new_tab = "new_tab",
+        toggle = "Flominal",
+        new_tab = "new_tab",
         rename_tab = "rename_tab",
+        switch_tab = "switch_tab", -- This is the command to switch between tabs.
         next_tab = "next_tab", -- Yes this also circles back to the first tab.
         prev_tab = "prev_tab", -- Yes this also circles back to the last tab.
         close_tab = "close_tab", -- Only works if a tab is open/on the screen.